.

 Essential Eligibility Requirements

-Note: Excavation requires constant hard work, and participants may find this very strenuous.
-We strongly recommend that you undertake some training (walking, carrying, bending) to strengthen your level of fitness before joining the project.
+Note: Excavation requires constant hard work; participants may find this very strenuous.
+We strongly recommend that you undertake some training (walking, carrying, bending) to strengthen your fitness level before joining the project.

 All participants must be able to:

-- Tolerate often hot and humid conditions (57º F (14º C) to 82º F (28º C)); shade is provided, but the sun and humidity cannot be avoided entirely.
+• Tolerate temperatures listed above and often hot and humid conditions; shade is provided, but the sun and humidity cannot be avoided entirely.

-- Regularly get oneself up and down from the ground during excavation tasks for 2 to 5 hours a day, which can potentially cause strain on the back and knees.
-There will be the opportunity to work from chairs if required during pottery lab activities.
+• Regularly get oneself up and down from the ground during excavation tasks for 2 to 5 hours a day, which can potentially cause strain on the back and knees.
+If required, there will be the opportunity to work from chairs during pottery lab activities.

-- Traverse over uneven and often steep terrain for periods of up to three hours if partaking in optional recreational walking trips to see surrounding areas.
+• Traverse over uneven and often steep terrain for up to three hours if partaking in optional recreational walking trips to see surrounding areas.

-- Get oneself up and down out of a vehicle and ride, seated with seatbelt fastened, for periods of approximately two hours.
+• Get yourself up and down from a vehicle and ride, seated with a seatbelt fastened, for approximately two hours.

-- Effectively communicate to the staff if experiencing distress or need assistance.
+• Effectively communicate to the staff if they are experiencing distress or need assistance.

 Health and Safety